ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 in which he tests someone who claims he can move objects with the power of his mind.
 I think this clip is terrific because it shows how a bit of clever thinking can create a test that demonstrates that this psychic has no special powers.
-First you will see the fake psychic (I should add that all psychics are fake), and then your will see Randi’s clever test.
+First you will see the fake psychic and then you will see Randi’s clever test.
+(I should add that no psychic has ever convinced the scientific community that they have special superhuman powers, so the assumption is that all psychics are fake.)